Transition GPS Brief (16 April 2014)

-The Individual Transition Plan (ITP) Checklist (DD Form 2958) will be required to provide documentation of meeting the following readiness standards to your Transition Counselor and Command representative prior to separation.
-These standards are designed to increase your ability to successfully overcome any challenges you may face in pursuit of your chosen career path.
+The ITP Checklist (DD Form 2958) will be required to provide documentation of meeting the following readiness standards to a transition counselor and command representative prior to separation.
+These standards are designed to increase abilities to successfully overcome any challenges that may be faced in pursuit of choosing a career path.

 - Register for VA Benefits (eBenefits)

 - Prepare a post-separation, 12-month budget reflecting personal and family goals and obligations

 - Evaluate opportunities presented by continuing military service in a Reserve Component